Dr. Samithamby ("Jey") Jeyaseelan

 Pathobiological Sciences (PBS)

 Dr. Jey, Veterinarian-Scientist (DVM/PhD), is an internationally recognized investigator in the area of innate immunity against pathogens as it relates to inflammation and injury in the lungs and extrapulmonary organs.
 His educational interest primarily focuses on training the next generation of veterinarian-scientists and scientists interested in inflammation, infectious disease and innate immunity.
 He is the Dr. William L. Jenkins Endowed Professor and has served as an Associate Editor for the Journal of Immunology and on the Editorial Boards of Clinical and Vaccine Immunology and Infection and Immunity.
 He currently serves as an Academic Editor for PLoS ONE , Associate Editor for Frontiers in Immunology and a Review Editor for Frontiers in Immunology and is on the Editorial Boards of American Journal of Respiratory Cell and Molecular Biology, and Shock.
 He was appointed to the faculty of Louisiana State University (LSU) in 2007 and was promoted to Professor in 2013.
 In 2019, he founded the NIH/NIGMS-supported Center for Lung Biology and Disease (CLBD) and serves as the inaugural Director.
 The Center’s mission is to understand the molecular and cellular immunological mechanisms associated with the pathogenesis of both Infectious and non-Infectious lung diseases.

-Dr. Jey is actively involved in teaching of Veterinary Medical students in Bacteriology, Mycology and Immunology, and Graduate students in Advanced Immunology and Infectious Disease.
+Dr. Jey is actively involved in teaching of Veterinary Medical students in Bacteriology, Mycology and Immunology, and Graduate students in Advanced Immunology and Grant Writing.